Some of us go all our lives without giving our shins much thought.

 Anti-inflammatory pain killers such as aspirin or ibuprofen can also help, but they can have side effects, such as bleeding or ulcers.

 If your shin splints persist, a visit to an orthopaedist may be in order.
-He or she can take X-rays to scan for possible fractures, and may also prescribe custom-made orthotics to help support your feet and legs.
+They can take X-rays to scan for possible fractures, and may also prescribe custom-made orthotics to help support your feet and legs.

 To help avoid shin splints, runners are advised to get their running technique evaluated to see if it is contributing to the problem.
 You can also minimize the risk or severity of shin splints by: